KojinKuro/coloRandom/README.md

 ## 🌱 Context

-We are currently in Week 4 of Mod 1 Front-End Engineering.
-This is our second group project.
+We are currently in Week 4 of a 24 week Front-End Engineering program.
+This is the second group project assigned to us.
 In total we spent 9 hours working on this project together using paired programming.

+## 🧠 Learning Goals

+- Practice working together with other developers to create  final product
+- Work on implementing HTML, CSS, and Javascript to match a project spec
+- Practicing proper git commit workflow

+## 🏆 Wins and Challenges

+### Wins

+- Keeping the code clean and DRY
+- Being able to work together with a team of other developers successfully

+### Challenges

+- Working with other team members with differing opinions on how to write code
+- Being able to refactor and work with other people's code

 ## 🚀 Future Roadmap